sai-github/sdcnd/CarND-Vehicle-Detection/README.md

 #### 2. Examples of test images.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images.

 ![alt text][image10]